NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/SlicerScope/README.md

 1. Objective B. Add the nucleus segmentation module into the extension.

 ## 20220701 What's been done in the week
-With the help from Steve and Andras, the extension has been submitted to the extension manager.
+1. With the help from Steve and Andras, the extension has been submitted to the extension manager.
 We will keep watching it's bugs and make improvements.
+1. The extension has been renamed to "BigImage" to better reflect its nature.

 ## Approach and Plan